Create Message

 This section has the following parts:

-• Start here: Displays the information for platforms such as FCM, Xiaomi, or iOS.
+• Integrated Platforms: Displays the information on platforms such as FCM, Xiaomi, or iOS.
 Check that the required platforms are integrated and ready for campaigns.

-• Qualification criteria: Deliver the notification by Past Behavior, Custom List, or Live behavior.
+• Qualification criteria: Delivers the notification by Past behavior /Custom list, Live behavior, or External trigger.
 For more information about segmenting users, refer to Segments.

-The campaign goal can be as generic or as specific as you want.
-It can answer questions from How many users were influenced to purchase an X amount? to How many first-time visitors purchased red shoes worth a minimum of X amount and blue jackets worth a minimum of Y amount? ".
+Your campaign goal can be as broad or as specific as you want.
+For example, you can answer questions such as: How many users were influenced to purchase an X amount? or How many first-time visitors purchased red shoes worth at least X and blue jackets worth at least Y?

 You must indicate the target audience for your campaign from the Who section.
 You can specify your target audience from the Target segment section.
 You can create a new segment or use a previously saved user segment from the segment list.